shihankanungo/shihankanungo.github.io/wrapped.md

 - *Siddhartha* by Herman Hesse.
 1922
 - *Love Story* by Erich Segal.
 1970
 - *A Sense of Where You Are: Bill Bradley at Princeton* by John McPhee.
 1965
+- *A People's History of the United States* by Howard Zinn.
+1980
 - *Purpose: What Evolution and Human Nature Imply about the Meaning of Our Existence* by Samuel Wilkinson.
 2024
 - *Jonathan Livingston Seagull* by Richard Bach.
 1970
 - *Elliptic Tales: Curves, Counting, and Number Theory* by Avner Ash and Robert Gross.
 2012